 Made from Global Organic Textile Standard (GOTS) certified organic cotton, these bags are great for bulk foods or produce.
 Machine washable and compact, you can easily bring these on your next shopping trip to reduce plastic bag usage.

-A set of two large, two medium, and one small silicone food storage bags.
+A set of two large, four medium, and four small silicone food storage bags.
 The food-grade silicone is BPA-free, washable, and leakproof.
-You can also throw them in the microwave or freezer and even wash them in the dishwasher.
+You can also throw them in the freezer for long-term storage.
 With reusable bags, you’ll save money and cut down on single-use plastic waste.

 One Last Thought About Food Storage Containers